fbpx

 Students at the nuclear reactor in the center of the city of Prague.
 Photo: CTU / Faculty of Nuclear Sciences and Physical Engineering

 Yes, you read it right.
 There is a nuclear reactor in the capital of the Czech Republic.
 Located less than 7 minutes from Wenceslas Square and less than 5 minutes from Prague Zoo, the reactor is hidden in the Faculty of Mathematics and Physics of Charles University building.
 It is a nuclear reactor with the designation VR-1, familiarly called VRABEC (Sparrow).
 Its operator is the Faculty of Nuclear and Physical Engineering of the Czech Technical University, Department of Nuclear Reactors.
 Both universities cooperate closely in the operation and use of the reactor.
-The reason why the Czech Technical University reactor is operated in the building of Charles University is simple: more room for experiments and proximity to the river.

 And that is the primary purpose of the Sparrow.
-It is not used for power generation, as with large power reactors, but primarily for scientific research, training, and education of experts and operating personnel for nuclear facilities.
+It is not used for power generation, as with large power reactors, but primarily for scientific research, training, and education of experts and operating personnel for nuclear facilities

 A nuclear future – made in Prague?